justunsix/garden/src/content/docs/notes/020-Information-Dewey-Decimal-Classification-System-DDC.md

 - 770 Photography, computer art, film, video
 - 780 Music
 - 790 Sports, games and entertainment
+- 808 Rhetoric and collections of literary texts from more than two literatures
 - 910 Geography and travel